Leukas/CUTE/README.md

 Note: there are a couple of values that were erroneously copied over to the table in the paper, (e.g. Llama2-7B on spelling should get 0.955 not 0.934).
 These will be fixed in the camera-ready.

+##### Generating Data

 If you want to re-generate the data using the scripts in ./data_gen/, you will also need to download the fastText word embeddings and put them in the data_gen folder: https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip

-To regenerate the data, use gen_sem_orth.py for generating semantic and orthographic pairs, gen_char_tasks.py for all tasks on the character level (including spelling), and gen_word_tasks.py for all tasks on the word level.
+To regenerate the data, use `gen_sem_orth.py` for generating semantic and orthographic pairs, `gen_char_tasks.py` for all tasks on the character level (including spelling), and `gen_word_tasks.py` for all tasks on the word level.
 Note: There was a bug in earlier versions of the gen files that meant the seed was not reproducible.
-As such, running them now will not give you the same files as are provided in ./data.
+As such, running them now will not give you the same files as are provided in `./data`.